Keys to Reading More

 Some people like to read at night.
 If you do, I suggest turning the TV off early and reading while you are still somewhat awake.
 Reading right before you go to sleep is not the best idea.
 If you go to the gym, your cardio time on the treadmill or stationary bike can be a great time to read a good book.

 2. Take advantage of your commute.
 My home city is Atlanta, Georgia.
 The average worker in Atlanta has a commute of 30 minutes.
-What do you do on your commute besides fuming at the traffic and bad drivers around you?
+What do you do during your time in the morning and evening traffic besides fuming at the bad drivers around you?
 What if you used that time to listen to audio books?
 With a 30-40 minute commute each way, you could probably listen to three or four books a month.
 Public libraries have hundreds of audio books that you can check out for free.
 Take advantage of them!

 4. Talk to others about what you are reading.
 What are you learning from your reading?
-I find that when I talk to a friend about a book that we have both read or are reading, it helps me process the information better.
+I find that when I talk to a friend about a book that we have both enjoyed, it helps me process the information better.
 Book Clubs are great opportunities to meet new people and discuss great books.
 There are even on-line communities that talk about books.

 What is holding you back from becoming a more consistent reader?

 Take a look at my Resource Page for some great books.
-Annie and I appreciate your encouragement and support as we serve the Lord in the United States and in Brazil.
+Annie and I appreciate your encouragement and support as we serve the Lord in the United States, South America, and India.
 If you would like to be a part of our support team, just click here.
-Obrigado!
+Thanks so much!